Thuthikaran/Thuthikaran/README.md

 Welcome to my page! 👋
 I'm Thuthikaran, a full-stack developer based in Paris, France.
-I'm currently working on building web apps with React and Node.js, and I’m diving deeper into full-stack development.
+I'm currently focused on building modern web applications using React and Node.js.

 ### 🛠 Tech Stack: